Window Terminology Guide for Homeowners

 Bars A narrow rabbeted, horizontal or vertical sash or door member in an authentic divided lite unit, extending from rail to rail or stile to stile along the total length or width of the glass opening.

-Bay Windows A series of windows installed in a bay which is two flanker units and a center sash; a bay may be an arc or a polygon; when a bay is or closely approaches an arc, the window is termed a bow.
+Bay Windows A series of windows installed in a bay which is two flanker units and a center sash.
+A bay may be an arc or a polygon.
+When a bay is or closely approaches an arc, the window is termed a bow.
 See Bow Windows.

 Blindstop The frame member on a double hung window located between the jambs and the casing.
 The blindstop forms a rabbet that supports either a storm sash or screen.